 Understanding COD touches chemistry, biology, engineering, and environmental policy.
 It intersects with real-world concerns such as ecosystem health, energy optimization, and industrial sustainability.

+While COD itself is measured in the lab using traditional analytical methods, the processes that support treatment (aeration, oxidation, filtration) all rely on real-time data from sensors that track pH, dissolved oxygen, temperature, and conductivity.
 Whether you’re designing treatment systems, optimizing operations, or simply trying to understand wastewater quality, COD is a key part of the story.
 If you would like to learn more about measuring COD or what sensors we recommend, reach out to the world-class team at Atlas Scientific.